jstreifel-33/city-explorer-api/README.md

 11-03-21 06:42 PM - Weather data is served from a live external API source.
 11-03-21 08:07 PM - Movie data retrieval set up, serve to client successful.
 11-03-21 11:47 PM - API hosted on Heroku
+11-04-21 06:54 PM - Refactor of code, cleans things and adds modules.

 ## Credit and Collaborations